-What future for Switzerland in a globalised world? - SWI swissinfo.ch
+What future for Switzerland in a globalised world?

 “Clever people and freedom is what is needed.
 We don’t want a situation like in Poland, Hungary or in Turkey,” he said.

-Madeleine Betschart of the Neuchâtel-based Dürrenmatt Centre was looking for similarities and synergies between the Swiss abroad and one of the most famous Swiss authors and painters of the 20th century, Friedrich Dürrenmatt.
+Madeleine Betschart of the Neuchâtel-based Dürrenmatt Centreexternal link was looking for similarities and synergies between the Swiss abroad and one of the most famous Swiss authors and painters of the 20th century, Friedrich Dürrenmatt.

 Migration and patriotism

-In his presentation, Gianni D’Amato from the Swiss Forum for Migration and Population Studies gave an overview of Swiss emigration and immigration.
+In his presentation, Gianni D’Amato from the Swiss Forum for Migration and Population Studiesexternal link gave an overview of Swiss emigration and immigration.

 Unlike the 19th century, Switzerland is primarily an immigration country these days.
 Of course there are always people leaving the country either temporarily or for good.